Jul 29 2024

 DIG DEEPER: Consider these factors for a successful transition to Wi-Fi 6E.

-To help, Aruba has offered a trade up infrastructure program which helps businesses accelerate their networking upgrades.
+To help, Aruba has offered a trade up infrastructure program to assist businesses in accelerating their their networking upgrades.

 For now, enterprises are doing cable upgrades on an as-needed basis, prioritizing buildings that require faster networking the most, but there will come a time when a wholesale upgrade is necessary.